The BSSH is committed to supporting and celebrating sport history researchers at all stages of their careers. It offers prizes:

 Prize: £100 in Amazon vouchers, and membership of the British Society of Sports History for one year.
 The teacher submitting the entry will also receive membership of BSSH for one year.

 Both Sport in History and the BSSH are committed to encouraging and supporting the next generation of researchers in sport history.
 This initiative aims to reward and to stimulate excellent undergraduate research in the discipline, and to introduce undergraduate researchers to the network of sport historians in Britain.
+Despite the ongoing limitations of COVID-19 to work and study, we are hopeful that final-year students will be producing excellent work, that deserves recognition.

 The prize will be awarded to the author of an outstanding undergraduate dissertation.
 These will ordinarily have been awarded first class honours by the student’s university, although particularly strong upper-second class submissions will be considered.